-- Individual server, server location, or server type. - · Varying level of detail adjusted by server type. - Time scale, providing either a recent or more historical data view.
+- Individual server, server location, or server type. - Varying level of detail adjusted by server type. - Time scale, providing either a recent or more historical data view.

 broker-dashboard - Displays charts for configured Data Broker servers.
 Charts include information for data consent, applications requesting access to data, authorization, and policy activity.
-This dashboard is viewed from a browser at http://<metrics-host>:<port>/view/broker-dashboard.
+This dashboard is viewed from a browser at :<port>/view/broker-dashboard">http://smetrics-host>:<port>/view/broker-dashboard, and can also be displayed in the Data Broker Console.
+See Configure Charts for the Data Broker.